SMA Negeri 1 Malang

 SMA Negeri 1 Malang, which stands for Sekolah Menengah Atas Negeri, is a state high school that is located at Tugu Utara No. 1, Malang, Jawa Timur, Indonesia.
 Together with SMA Negeri 4 and SMA Negeri 3, they are usually called SMA Tugu, since they are located at Tugu, one of the most beautiful and famous landscapes in Malang.

-The history of the school began with the Dutch colonization many years ago.
+The history of the school began with the Dutch colonization many centuries ago.